You’ve likely heard the phrase “Know-Like-Trust Factor” before, but what does that mean and what the heck do you do with it?

 The other thing that comes into play with this journey is urgency.
 For example, if you see someone with cute leggings on you might make a mental note and the next time you’ve got some cash to spend you might check them out.
 But if you go to the doctor and need to increase your iron because it’s causing issues with your body, you will likely start eating iron-rich foods or taking a supplement that day.
 Urgency is a big factor with this as well.

 How can you increase the Know-Like-Trust Factor with your audience?

 Think about your dream student and what they need or want that you can help them with.
-Maybe they have low back pain and need relief.
-Maybe they have high levels of stress and want to relax but don’t know how.
-Maybe they can’t sleep and it’s impacting their daily lives.
 Whatever it is, get crystal clear in your mind what they are struggling with and how you can help them.

 What are they googling?
 Really think about this because it’s not likely “move better” and I hear that a lot…”I help people move better."
 People aren’t googling this; they are googling “how to help insomnia” or “low back pain relief” or “is mom guilt a real thing."